France to allow class action lawsuits within months

 The package would also boost consumers rights over purchases on the Internet, and give them powers to contest clauses in contracts deemed by a judge to be abusive.

-In an effort to discourage people getting saddled with huge consumer debts, new law also requires lenders offer fixed terms on loans for purchases more than 1,000 euros (837.25 pounds).
+In an effort to discourage people getting saddled with huge consumer debts, new law also requires lenders offer fixed terms on loans for purchases more than 1,000 euros ($1,300).
 Fixed-term loans charge lower rates than open-ended credit lines.

 Big changes to the legislation are unlikely as Hollande's government enjoys a majority in parliament where the bill is due to be presented in June.